hadronlabs-org/drop-contracts/contracts/provider-proposals-poc/README.md

-# LIDO Provider chain proposal and votes processing (POC)
+# DROP Provider chain proposal and votes processing (POC)

 ** This is POC contract. **